Best Stalker Movies on Mother of Movies

 The Skin I Live In (2011)

-The role of the antagonist in stalker movies is rarely a point of interest.
+The role of the antagonist in stalker films is rarely a point of interest.
 In The Skin, I Live In, it’s the most important aspect of all.
 Here the stalker is no other than Antonio Banderas who plays a plastic surgeon called Robert.
 He’s obsessed with two things; his wife Gal and coming up with a solution to overcome the horrific burns she sustained.
 Gal had already left Robert for another man but lucky for her, she is rescued from the burning car she is left to die in.
 Robert keeps Gal in seclusion while he works on restoring her to her former glory.

-Not to mention, “The Skin I Live in” is a Spanish Language film with so many twists and turns, that you’ll wonder what’s going on from time to time.
+Not to mention, “The Skin I Live in” is a Spanish-language film with so many twists and turns, that you’ll wonder what’s going on from time to time.
 Trust me when I say, Robert Ledgard takes the term obsession as far as humanly possible.
 Not a single bunny was boiled in this movie but the object of his stalking certainly didn’t see their fate coming like this.

 Vera Cruz: “I breathe.
 I breathe.
 I breathe.
 I know I breathe.”